brimdata/zui/docs/Migration-for-Version-0.29.md

 ## How do I run this on Windows?

 The script must be run in a Windows `sh` variant like `BusyBox`, `Cygwin`, or `MSYS2`.
 If you do not have any of these already setup, we recommend downloading [busybox.exe](https://frippery.org/files/busybox/busybox.exe) as it seems to be the easiest.
 Once downloaded, start the shell.
-[Busy Box Documentation](https://frippery.org/busybox/).
+See the [Busy Box documentation](https://frippery.org/busybox/) for more detail.

 ```
 C:\path\to\busybox.exe sh -l